Board Composition

 The Code

-The Company’s vision is to be the leading aquaculture biotechnology company and drive sustainability in aquaculture .
-In order to achieve this, we want to invest generously in our people and business partners.
-The Group’s culture is a strategic focus area and the Board believes that the right culture and values, supported by effective leadership and a consistent tone from the top, are crucial to the success of the Group.
-This year, the Board engaged closely with a review of the Company values and approved the new Company’s values.
-The integration of the Group’s values and culture has been monitored closely by the Group Head of People and also the Employee Representative, who met with the Board twice to review the Group’s culture and the implementation of the Group’s values.
+The Company’s vision is to be the leading aquaculture biotechnology company and drive sustainability in aquaculture.
+In order to achieve this, we invest in our people and business partners.
+Development of the Group’s culture is a strategic focus area and the Board believes that the right culture and values, supported by effective leadership and a consistent tone from the top, are crucial to the success of the Group.
+The integration of the Group’s values and culture has been led by the CEO, Group Head of People and the EMT.
+The Board continues to engage closely with the Company Performance Management Framework and the Chairman followed it for the performance review of the Executive Directors.
+Creating the environment, frameworks and tools for high performance, where the individual objectives of our people are directly linked to the strategic priorities of the Company, constitutes a cornerstone of our culture.

 How the Board monitors culture